ietf-wg-cellar/matroska-specification/iana.md

-To register a new Content Encoding Type in this registry, one needs a Content Encoding Type value, a description, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Content Encoding Type.
+To register a new Content Encoding Type in this registry, one needs a Content Encoding Type value, a description, a Change Controller (IETF or email of registrant), and a Reference to a document describing the Content Encoding Type.

 The Content Encoding Types are to be allocated according to the "Specification Required" policy [@!RFC8126].